r-devel/r-project-web/md/conferences/call.md

 ---
-title: Call for Proposals to Host useR! in 2020
+title: Call for Proposals to Host useR!
+2020
 ---

 The R Foundation Conference Committee invites proposals to host the useR!
 2020 conference, to be held in North America.

 A distinctive feature of useR! is its emphasis on innovative contribution; as such we require all proposals to have substantial involvement from academic partners.

 Further details are given below.
-Please submit your proposals to r-conferences@r-project.org by Friday 16 November 2018.
+Please submit your proposals to <R-conferences@r-project.org> by **Friday 16 November 2018**.

 # Overview